AdnanHafeez/myProsperity/README_SUPPLEMENTAL.md

 # Version Controll Branches

+## Current Repo: git clone ssh://<yourusername>@git.t2.local/git/mobile/crossplatform/myProsperity.git
-## dev
+# branch dev
-The git dev branch of this app is currently deployed as Beta on Android and iOS app stores.
+The dev branch of this git repo is currently deployed as Beta on Android and iOS app stores.

-## feature-unified-cryptostore
+## New repo: git clone ssh://<yourusername>@git.t2.local/git/mobile/crossplatform/my-prosperity.git
+# branch master
-This branch will be the upcomming version to be merged into dev.
-It features a simpler architecture based on lessons learned from the current dev branch.
+This repo and branch is inteneded to be the new version of the prosperity app.
+It features a simpler architecture based on lessons learned from the the first repp.
 It is 90% complete but has not been through QA.

-## Which Branch to USE?
+## Which Repo to USE?
-If you're intention is to quickly patch an issue on the currently deployed app you should probably use the dev branch.
+If you're intention is to quickly patch an issue on the currently deployed app you should probably use the myProsperity.git repo dev branch.

-If you are working on a new release and have more than a couple days it will probably take less effort to get feature-unified-cryptostore up and running.
+If you are working on a new release and have more than a couple days it will probably take less effort to get my-prosperity.git repo up and running on the master branch.

 # Starting Points